Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 Troubleshooting Methods to Fix Buffalo External Hard Drive Not Showing Up/Detected

-If your Buffalo external hard drive is not being recognized by your computer, start by checking the connection.
+If your computer does not recognize your Buffalo external hard drive, check the connection.
 Follow these steps:

 - Unplug the USB cable from both your computer and the external hard drive.